-- 1. 6-month holding period.
+- l.
+6-month holding period.
 Efforts to reduce the capital gains holding period to 6 months will continue.
 There is very strong support for this change, because it can give a boost to capital markets at a time when greater savings and investment is vitally important to sustained economic recovery.
-This change was approved by the House in 1981 and by the Senate on three separate occasions in 1982, so it is time to get it enacted into law. - withholding on Interest and Dividends.
-The withholding repeal campaign threatens a major setback to the tax reform effort begun last year.
-Withholding is an equitable compliance measure, not a new tax-without the \$4 billion per year from withholding, we will have to raise someone else's taxes.
-On a \$1,000 account, withholding would mean only a 50-cent loss each year on compounding-and banks can help people avoid that by opting for annual withholding. - fashioned a compromise tuition tax credit proposal last year after extensive consideration, the bill received no further action last year.
+This change was approved by the House in 1981 and by the Senate on three separate occasions in 1982, so it is time to get it enacted into law. - 2.
+Tuition Tax Credits.
+Although the Finance Committee fashioned a compromise tuition tax credit proposal last year after extensive consideration, the bill received no further action last year.
 But the Committee's efforts could form the basis for legislation in the 98th Congress.
-Legislation, S. 528, was introduced February 17.

-- 4. Enterprise Zones.
+Legislation, S. 528, was introduced February 17. - 3.
+Enterprise Zones.
 The Finance Committee reported out a modified version of the administration's enterprise zone proposal last September, but no further action was taken.
 New legislation has been sent up by the President, and the proposal is likely to come up again in connection with discussion of job-creation and economic development proposals, and possibly could be acted on with further refinements.
 A major question is whether the House will take an interest in the idea, which they did not in the 97th Congress.
-Finance Committee hearing is set for April 22. - 5.
-DISC.
-While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed--particularly the question of legality under the GATT.
+Finance Committee hearing is set for April 22.

+4. DISC.
+While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed-particularly the question of legality under the GATT.
 The search is clearly on for an alternative way to encourage exports, and the administration is likely to be active.